Community Ed and Rec

-- Currently, activities are permitted for full team participation and activities with a limit of 2 instructors for high-frequency activities as defined by the St. Louis County Public Health department.
+- Currently, all activities are permitted for full team participation, including for high-frequency activities as defined by the St. Louis County Public Health department.
 High-frequency activities may be divided among different spaces to allow for more instructors, as needed.

 - Activity start times must be spaced out to limit overlap or intermingling.

-- Face masks or face coverings are required, particularly when social distancing measures are not possible, such as driving instruction.
+- Face masks or face coverings are required indoors or in close spaces, particularly when social distancing measures are not possible, such as driving instruction.

-- Avoid team huddles, handshakes, fist bumps or other unnecessary physical contacts.
+- Avoid prolonged (more than 10 minutes) team huddles, handshakes or other unnecessary physical contacts.

-- Conduct meetings via Zoom and limit visitors to Community Ed and Rec offices and workspaces.
-No unscheduled walk-ins from the public.
+- Conduct meetings via Zoom with unvaccinated individuals and limit visitors to Community Ed and Rec offices and workspaces.

 - Office furniture has been rearranged and plexiglass installed, as needed to better accommodate social distancing.